RmpNathan/ip-tracker-challenge/README.md

+!!!!!!!IF YOU HAVE AD BLOCKERS (Adblock, uBlock, etc...)
+THE API GET REQUEST NOT WORKING!!!!!!!!
 # Frontend Mentor - IP address tracker solution

 This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.